pmartin/pocketbook-demo/devutils/README.md

-This application provides, espacially to shell-scripts on ereader, features that would usually only be available to native applications.
+This application provides, especially to shell-scripts on ereader, features that would usually only be available to native applications.